 Having got his first motorbike at thirteen and working his way up to the cheapest Harley Davidson he could scrounge, he was now earning good money and riding a brand-new Harley around South East Asia.
 Thailand became a base and on regular visa runs to Cambodia he somehow fell in love with the place.
 Sharky Bar which opened in 1995 was an early and favoured watering hole.

 He says he went out to get some milk in Thailand one day, jumped on his bike and never went back.

-Belcourt sold the ‘Reef’ and soon became bored so he decided to move back up to Phnom Penh after ten years, he had come full circle and found his way back to Sharky Bar.
-After local legend and founder, Big Mike Hsu passed away in May there was a great deal of sadness and a fair bit of confusion at Sharky, it wobbled for a bit but, Mike was an institution but the bar seems to be sorting itself out.
+Belcourt sold the ‘Reef’ a few years back but soon became bored, so he decided to move back up to the big smoke of Phnom Penh, it’d been ten years since he last lived here.
+The old vet had come full circle and found his way back to one of his old haunts, Sharky Bar.
+After local legend and founder ‘Big Mike’ Hsu passed away there was a great deal of sadness and a fair bit of confusion at Sharky, it wobbled for a bit.

 Mike was an institution, there is a much-revered picture of a very young Mike standing on the side of the stage with Jimi Hendrix in full swing at Woodstock, Sharky’s just wouldn’t ever be the same without him.

 The remaining owners offered Tim the run of the kitchen and he took to it like a duck to water.
 He installed a custom-built smoker and loaded the menu up with his classics, from pulled pork sliders, smoked short-ribs, chicken quesadillas, jalapeno poppers, spicy chicken wings, soft beef tacos and taquitos.